ceri-num/uv-larm/tuto-level-up/package.md

 ## Exercice:

 1. Add the node developed into the tutorial "_move the robot_" into your package `tuto_kickoff` as a `move_tbot`s node.
-At the end, you will be capable of starting it with command: `ros2 run tuto_kickoff move_tbot`.
+At the end, you will be capable of starting it with the command: `ros2 run tuto_kickoff move_tbot`.
 2. Add a launch file starting a gazebo simulation with the `move_tbot` node.
 At the end, you will be capable of launching gazebo, a robot, your control node with the command: `ros2 launch tuto_kickoff sim_move_launch.yaml`.